gchenuet/gchenuet.github.io/_posts/2017-03-15-Deal-with-nvidia-graphic-cards-and-ubuntu-16-10.markdown

 At **[leboncoin](https://leboncoin.fr)**, we're using **Lenovo Thinkpad T460p** laptop with a serious hardware config (Intel Core i7 vPro, 16Go RAM, Dual GFX Intel/Nvidia & SSD) which is comfy for our daily tasks.

-But last week, some artefacts appeared for black pixels on one of my display screens *(finally due to a bad cable...)* and I also noticed that I was using only the Intel card and never the other one (Nvidia).
+But last week, some artefacts appeared (black pixels blinking) on my screen *(finally due to a bad cable...)* and I also noticed that I was only using the Intel card and never the other one (Nvidia).

 So I decided to setup the Nvidia graphic card and install drivers and tools as Bumblebee for example.

 Obviously, the Internets has a lot of informations about setup, etc, but I faced some troubles to setup it on **Ubuntu 16.10**.

-This quick guide is a sum up of all of my researches and provided a working method.
+This quick guide is a sum up of all of my researches and provide a working method.

-It's based on **Nvidia GM108M [GeForce 940MX]** and **Ubuntu 16.10**.
+Based on **Nvidia GM108M [GeForce 940MX]** and **Ubuntu 16.10**.

 # Graphic Card setup